Last updated: June 2026

 Common outcomes include a balloon payment from the business's accumulated cash reserves, refinancing the seller note into a new conventional loan, or a negotiated payoff with the seller at a discount.

-At 0% interest, the real cost of that $90K note paid in year 10 is far lower than its face value in today's dollars.
+At 0% interest, the real cost of that $30K standby note paid in year 10 is far lower than its face value in today's dollars.
 Buyers who plan for it treat the seller note as a low-cost deferred obligation with minimal friction.

 Related Terms